Derrick Moore

 Summary

 Derrick Moore (21 years old) is a defensive end who has played his entire college career at Michigan with no transfers.
-In 2025, Moore started throughout the season and recorded 46 total tackles, 12.5 tackles for loss, and 8.5 sacks, earning him First-Team All-Big Ten honors and All-America consideration.
-Moore has maintained solid academic standing and is widely viewed as a high-motor, team-oriented defender whose physicality and practice habits consistently draw praise from the coaching staff, with no publicly reported significant off-field incidents.
-Teammates point to his steady development and willingness to embrace coaching as indicators of his maturity and long-term upside.
-From an injury standpoint, Moore has been durable throughout his career, with no major injuries causing extended absences, reinforcing his reliability as an every-down defensive end.
+In 2025, Moore started throughout the season and recorded 30 total tackles, 10.5 tackles for loss, and 10.0 sacks with 2 Forced Fumbles, earning him First-Team All-Big Ten honors and All-America consideration.
+The 2021-22 Gatorade Maryland Football Player of the Year has maintained solid academic standing, graduating with a degree in Communication and Media.
+Moore turned plenty of heads during the Senior Bowl and is widely viewed as a high-motor, team-oriented defender whose physicality and practice habits consistently draw praise from the coaching staff, with no publicly reported significant off-field incidents.
+Moore was voted a Team Captain for the 2025 season and was named Wolverines Defensive Player of the Year; key indicators of his maturity and long-term upside.
+Moore even became a weight room legend, benching over 450 pounds and squatting nearly 600.
+Outside of a hamstring strain that kept him from testing at the Combine, Moore has been durable and tough throughout his career, reinforcing his reliability as an every-down defensive end.

 Strengths